-The common dolphin SAP will be coordinated under a hierarchical structure clearly outlining roles and responsibilities (Figure 1), designed to ensure effective implementation.
+The common dolphin SAP will be coordinated under a hierarchical structure clearly outlining roles and responsibilities (

+Figure 1), designed to ensure effective implementation.
 A Steering Group (SG) will be formed to drive implementation of the plan.
-This plan was developed by an ASCOBANS SG, and it is anticipated that the SAP will be adopted by all Parties at AC24 in September 2018, followed by a Resolution in 2020 at the 9th Meeting of the Parties.
+This plan was developed by an ASCOBANS SG, adopted intersessionally, and will be followed by a Resolution in 2020 at the 9th Meeting of the Parties.
+Co-operation and complementarity with the work of the ASCOBANS/ACCOBAMS joint working group on cetacean bycatch will be sought.

-Figure 1: SAP communication structure
+Figure 1: SAP communication structure.